Technical Studies Reference

 - Select the Subgraphs tab.

-- Change the Width/Size to at least a value of 3.
+- Change the Width/Size to a sufficiently high value.
 Select a value that will make the selected Draw Style stand out as desired.

-- Select OK to close the Relative Volume Settings Page.
+- Select OK to close the Relative Volume Study Settings.

-- Select OK to close the Studies page and have the chart updated with the new studies.
+- Select OK to close the Chart Studies window and have the chart updated with the new studies.